Semrush helps you:

 What Is Copywriting?

-Copywriting is the art and science of writing persuasive text that compels people to take action.
-It can be used to sell products, generate leads, build brand awareness, and more.
-Effective copywriting is clear, concise, and persuasive, and it speaks directly to the target audience’s needs and desires.
+Copywriting is the art of writing persuasive text that compels people to take action.
+You can use it to sell products, generate leads, and build brand awareness.

 Different Types of Copywriting